 Twickenham Avenue Reserve, North Kellyville

-Stage 1 of this playground has been complete with the opening of a kids learn-to-ride bike track!
-Work is expected to be completed in 2018 and includes new playground equipment.
+Stage 1 and 2 of this playground has been complete with the opening of a kids learn-to-ride bike track and a little playground next to it.

 Oxlade Reserve, Bresnihan Avenue, North Kellyville